-Three of these plants fall within the Grampians National Park and associated reserves (two of which were discovered in community surveys in 2016).
+Caladenia audasii has fewer than eight plants remaining in the wild, three of these fall within the Grampians National Park and associated reserves (two of which were discovered in community surveys in 2016).
 These plants urgently need supplementation to remain as viable populations into the future.
 With such low numbers left in the wild, the populations are not sustainable and every plant has critical importance for the long term recovery and genetic resources for this species.
 Pollinator identification is also critical to manage the ecology of this species and reduce incidental harm to the pollinator through ignorance of its habitat requirements.

-- Fencing of the newly discovered plants at one site in the Grampians to protect them from grazing kangaroos, wallabies and rabbits.
+An exclusion fence was constructed in August 2018 at one site in the Grampians to protect newly discovered plants from grazing kangaroos, wallabies and rabbits.

 - Installation of cages around reintroduced plants.